Hay'at Tahrir al-Sham: Designation as a terrorist organization and sanctions

 HTS was designated a terrorist group by the United States, European Union, Russia, Canada, and some other countries.
 The US embassy in Syria, which had suspended operations in February 2012, confirmed in May 2017 that HTS had been designated a terrorist organization in March 2017.
 A US State Department spokesperson further stated that a review of HTS's internal mechanisms was being conducted to analyse "the issue carefully".
 In May 2018, the United States Department of State formally added HTS to its list of "Foreign Terrorist Organizations" (FTO).
-The United States officially confirmed in June 2023 that HTS leader Abu Mohammad al-Julani had severed links to Al-Qaeda in 2016, while sanctioning individuals known to finance HTS.
+The United States officially confirmed in June 2023 that HTS leader Ahmed al-Sharaa had severed links to al-Qaeda in 2016, while sanctioning individuals known to finance HTS.
 These included Abu Ahmed Zakour, a member of HTS's Majlis-ash-Shura.

-Canada designated Tahrir al-Sham as a terrorist organization on 23 May 2018.
+On 7 November 2013, Canada designated its predecessor al-Nusra Front as a terrorist organization, followed by Tahrir al-Sham itself on 23 May 2018.
+The designation was lifted on 5 November 2025.

 In August 2018, Turkey designated Tahrir al-Sham as a terrorist organization.
-Despite this, the Turkish army has pursued strategic co-operation with HTS, viewing them as allies in the fight against Al-Qaeda and Islamic State remnants.
-Since the objective of Tahrir al-Sham was defending Idlib from the Baathist regime and consolidating governance, it became a party to several ceasefire agreements brokered by Turkey.
+Despite this, the Turkish army has pursued strategic co-operation with HTS, viewing them as allies in the fight against al-Qaeda and Islamic State remnants.
+Since the objective of Tahrir al-Sham was defending Idlib from the Ba'athist regime and consolidating governance, it became a party to several ceasefire agreements brokered by Turkey.
 Following the ceasefire deal in March 2020, HTS turned its focus to eradicating independent militias and hardline Jihadist factions in Idlib.
-Within a few weeks it was able to dismantle all the Al-Qaeda networks and eventually succeeded in achieving undisputed control of Idlib by subduing or co-opting other rebel factions.
+Within a few weeks it was able to dismantle all the al-Qaeda networks and eventually succeeded in achieving undisputed control of Idlib by subduing or co-opting other rebel factions.